Is your temper hijacking your life? These tips and techniques can help you get anger under control and express your

 - Overgeneralizing.
 For example, “You ALWAYS interrupt me.
 You NEVER consider my needs.
 EVERYONE disrespects me.
 I NEVER get the credit I deserve.”

 - Obsessing over “shoulds” and “musts.”
-Having a rigid view of the way things should or must be and getting angry when reality doesn't line up with this vision.
+Having a rigid view of the way a situation should or must go and getting angry when reality doesn’t line up with this vision.

 - Mind reading and jumping to conclusions.
 Assuming you “know” what someone else is thinking or feeling—that he or she intentionally upset you, ignored your wishes, or disrespected you.

 - Collecting straws.
 Looking for things to get upset about, usually while overlooking or blowing past anything positive.
 Letting these small irritations build and build until you reach the “final straw” and explode, often over something relatively minor.